 The second part of our data set consisted of two large industrial software systems from the open source domain.
-The first one was the WebKit system, which we have already used in some of our previous investigations [15], [17].
-WebKit is a popular open source web browser engine integrated into several leading browsers by Apple, KDE, Google, Nokia, and others [9].
+The first one was the WebKit system, which we have already used in some of our previous investigations [13, 25].
+WebKit is a popular open source web browser engine integrated into several leading browsers by Apple, KDE, Google, Nokia, and others [10].
 It consists of about 2.2 million lines of code, written mostly in C++, JavaScript and Python.
 In this research we concentrated on C++ components only, which attributes to about 86% (1.9 million lines) of the code.
-In our measurements we used the Qt port of WebKit called QtWebKit on $x86_64$ Linux platform.
-We performed the analysis on revision r91555, which contained 91,193 C++ functions and methods as the basic entities for our analysis.
+In our measurements we used the Qt port of WebKit called QtWebKit on x86_64 Linux platform.
+We performed the analysis on revision 91555, which contained 91,193 C++ functions and methods as the basic entities for our analysis.

-The other large system we used was the GNU Compiler Collection (GCC), the well-known open source compiler system [8].
+The other large system we used was the GNU Compiler Collection (GCC), the well-known open source compiler system [9].
 It includes front ends for C, C++, Objective-C, Fortran, Java, Ada, and Go, as well as libraries for these languages.
 The GCC system is large and complex, and its different components are written in various languages.
 It consists of approximately 200,000 source files, of which 28,768 files are in C, which was the target of our analysis.
 In terms of lines of code, this attributes to about 13% of the code, 3.8 million lines in total (note that in C, the size of individual functions is usually larger than that of an average C++ method, hence this difference in lines of code compared to WebKit).
-We chose revision r188449 (configured for C and C++ languages only) for our experiments, in which there were 36,023 C functions as the basic entities for our analysis.
+We chose revision 188449 (configured for C and C++ languages only) for our experiments, in which there were 36,023 C functions as the basic entities for our analysis.

 In our experiments we used our custom build tools as well as some existing components.
-To extract base program representations, as parser front ends we used Grammatech CodeSurfer [18] in the case of moderate size programs and Columbus [19] for the big programs.
-For the SEA dependence computation, our existing implementation of the SEA algorithm using ICCFG graphs [13] was applied.
+To extract base program representations, as parser front ends we used Grammatech CodeSurfer [26] in the case of moderate size programs and Columbus [27] for the big programs.
+For the SEA dependence computation, our existing implementation of the SEA algorithm using ICCFG graphs [17] was applied.
 The benefit of using Columbus with ICCFG graphs for the bigger programs is that it is more scalable due to higher granularity of analysis.

-We modified the SEA computation tool by adding the capability to ignore one or more procedures, which was required for linchpin determination.
+We modified the SEA computation tool by adding the capability to ignore one or more procedures (as if they were removed), which was required for linchpin determination.

 Since we needed to process and store a large number of dependence sets, we implemented additional tools (for MSG computation, cluster metrics computation, etc.) that employ efficient specialized data structures and algorithms.
-The calculation of the final results and the whole measurement procedure was performed using shell scripts.